-Failure to remove these files may result in problems with AI aircraft parking and operation.
-It is recommended you move these to a temporary folder instead of deleting them, however, I do not think you will need them again as the AFCADs included in this package are thoroughly researched and highly detailed.
+NOTE: Failure to remove these files may result in problems with AI aircraft parking and operation.
+It is recommended you move these to a temporary folder instead of deleting them, however, you should not need them again as the AFCADs included in this package are thoroughly researched and highly detailed.
+If you are using addon scenery for one of the above airfields, it is recommended you do NOT remove the AFCAD for the addon scenery, but instead remove the MAIW AFCAD file (e.g. MAIW_KXXX_DEFAULT_XX.bgl) after installation if necessary.